 Technology solutions now enable both drivers and receivers of the change to access impact information any time and anywhere.
 This promotes collaboration and effective conversations.
 Companies will not need to rely on an army of analysts to constantly collect and verify the data, since the data is coming straight from ‘the source’.
 Reporting efforts are also optmized by having standard, automated reporting, generated at any time required.

 Technology solutions are also great for agile-focused organizations where there is always a series of constant and iterative changes, and where change impact information could change rapidly from week to week.
 Access to accurate and timely data is even more critical.

 Stakeholders across the company are also able to see, in real-time, the change impacts being planned.
 From this, meaningful conversations may be had in terms of the level and nature of change impacts from different stakeholder perspectives.
 For example, does the business share the same agreement of change impact as the program?
 This creates transparency and shared accountability in the ownership of change outcomes.

 - Use data-based feedback to improve change capability

 In implementing a data-based model of managing change impacts organizations will experience an uplift in change capability.
 How?

 After a division reviews the feedback from stakeholders after initiatives get rolled out, referencing indicated ‘amount’ of change planned, this reference ‘amount’ then becomes a yardstick for answering ‘how much is too much change’.

-In this way, the business division learns to determine how best to utilize change impact data to prepare for changes, to avoid change fatigue and to maximize adoption.
-The outcome of this is testing with ‘tactics’ of managing the change load, and improved business performance.
-With open data sharing, there is also opportunity for cross-divisional learning to pick up tips from each other on how to manage multiple changes and still deliver operational performance.
+In this way, the business division learns to determine how best to utilize change impact data to prepare for changes, avoid change fatigue, and to maximize adoption.
+The outcome of this is testing with ‘tactics’ of managing the changing load, and improved business performance.
+With open data sharing, there is also an opportunity for cross-divisional learning to pick up tips from each other on how to manage multiple changes and still deliver operational performance.